PicoCreator/Not-DnD-5thSRD/README.md

 Heroic though they might be, adventurers can't spend every hour of the day in the thick of exploration, social interaction, and combat.
 They need rest--time to sleep and eat, tend their wounds, refresh their minds and spirits for spellcasting, and brace themselves for further adventure.
 ```

+It maybe similar, but the wording is changed.

 # this @LegalEagle video link is here for no reason in particular

 https://www.youtube.com/watch?v=iZQJQYqhAgY&ab_channel=LegalEagle